kchia/starter-crypto-template/README.md

 ## How MiamiStarter Works

 Each funding cycle lasts for 30 days.
-Prior to the start of each cycle, the city's municipal government vets projects from Miami-based businesses and features them on MiamiStarter.
+Prior to the start of each cycle, the City of Miami's commission vets projects from Miami-based businesses and features them on MiamiStarter.
 The city also releases a set amount of funding, in the form of $MIA tokens, into a smart  contract.

 During each cycle, $MIA token holders can review and vote on project proposals featured on MiamiStarter.
 To do so, users must possess a Stacks wallet (i.e., Hiro) that holds a minimum balance of $MIA tokens.
 Each user can only cast one vote in each funding cycle.